University of Austin: History

+Origins (2021–24)

-The University of Austin was conceived in May 2021 when venture capitalist Joe Lonsdale, St. John's College president Pano Kanelos, British–American historian Niall Ferguson, and journalist Bari Weiss met in Austin.
-The proposal was publicized six months later in an article by Kanelos in Weiss's newsletter Common Sense (which has since evolved into The Free Press).
+The University of Austin was conceived in May 2021 when venture capitalist Joe Lonsdale, St. John's College President Pano Kanelos, British–American historian Niall Ferguson, and journalist Bari Weiss met in Austin.
+The proposal was publicized six months later in an article by Kanelos in Weiss's newsletter Common Sense (which subsequently evolved into The Free Press).

 Founding faculty fellows included Peter Boghossian, Ayaan Hirsi Ali, and Kathleen Stock.
-Other advisors included former Harvard President Lawrence Summers, former ACLU President Nadine Strossen, and former president of the American Enterprise Institute Arthur Brooks.
+Other advisors included former Harvard president Lawrence (Larry) Summers, former ACLU president Nadine Strossen, and former president of the American Enterprise Institute Arthur Brooks.

 In November 2021, the university's website listed Robert Zimmer, Larry Summers, John Nunes, Gordon Gee, Steven Pinker, Deirdre McCloskey, Leon Kass, Jonathan Haidt, Glenn Loury, Joshua Katz, Vickie Sullivan, Geoffrey Stone, Bill McClay, and Tyler Cowen as advisors to the university.

-On November 11, 2021, Robert Zimmer announced his resignation from the university board, saying that UATX had made statements about higher education that "diverged very significantly from my own views".
+On November 11, 2021, Zimmer announced his resignation from the university board, saying that UATX had made statements about higher education that "diverged very significantly from my own views".
 Shortly thereafter, Pinker followed suit.
 UATX apologized for creating "unnecessary complications" for Pinker and Zimmer by not clarifying [sooner] what their advisory roles entailed.

 On June 9, 2022, the University of Austin opened applications for its "Forbidden Courses" program with two-week-long sessions in the old (pre-1954) Parkland Memorial Hospital in Dallas, Texas.
-Harlan Crow provided classroom space in Dallas for UATX.
+Harlan Crow provided classroom space in Dallas.
 On July 6, 2022, the school announced that Richard Dawkins had joined its advisory board.
-In December 2022, board member Heather Heying resigned stating that the school was not adequately invested in scientific inquiry and "does not represent my scientific and pedagogical values."
+In December 2022, board member Heather Heying resigned, stating that the school was not adequately invested in scientific inquiry and "does not represent my scientific and pedagogical values."